PyO3/maturin/guide/src/platform_support.md

 This will be changed as new python versions are released and others have their end of life.

 PyPy 3.6 and later also works.

+## Manylinux/Musllinux

+`manylinux2014` and  its newer versions as well as `musllinux_1_1` and its newer versions are supported.

+Since Rust and the manylinux project drop support for old manylinux/musllinux versions sometimes, after maturin 1.0 manylinux version bumps will be minor versions rather than major versions.